 Sabrina Ghayour is just amazing, i have every one of her books.
-Her flavors are spectacular and she tends to force us to cross the boundry in terms of flavors and ingredient combinations.
-This salad is one of our favorites at home.
+Her flavours are spectacular and she tends to force us to cross the boundary in terms of flavours and ingredient combinations.
+This salad is one of our favourites at home.

 For more recipes from this book click here.

 1/4 teaspoon ginger paste, available at any store in the herb section as a tube.

 1/4 teaspoon chile sauce, Asian section of any store, see picture

 3 tablespoons light soy sauce

 1 teaspoon sesame oil, Asian section of any store